thehrz/gcg-simulator/README.md

 > Disclaimer: This project is fully compliant with the [Genshin Impact Terms of Service](https://genshin.hoyoverse.com/en/company/terms), this git repository (Thehrz/gcg-simulator) does not include Genshin Impact assets, no distribution of Genshin Impact assets.

-An open source front-end simulator for the Genius Invokation TCG.
+An open-source front-end simulator for the Genius Invokation TCG.
 Using Nuxt.

 ## Demo

 [Link](https://gcg-simulator.nahida.work)

 > Disclaimer: This demo is based on `gcg-simulator`, and uses some of the Genshin Impact assets, But it has no direct relationship with this repository.
-Some of the assets used in the Genshin Impact belong to COGNOSPHERE, the assets is from the Internet or in-game interception, no unpacking, decompiling code actions.
+Some of the Genshin Impact assets used in the demo are copyrighted by COGNOSPHERE, and the assets are from the Internet or in-game interception, with no unpacking, or decompiling code behavior.
 This demo is for the Genshin Impact players to share and learn, only as a test site to show this project, not with online game properties.

 ## Build

 ### Pre-Build Notes

-This repository does not include the Genshin Impact access, so the user can not view the complete game access, including cards, avatars, skills and other image in the browser after starting this repository code.
+This repository does not include the Genshin Impact access, so the user can not view the complete game access, including cards, avatars, skills, and other images in the browser after starting this repository code.

-**You are required to obtain the original Genshin Impact assets without violating the [Genshin Impact Terms of Service](https://genshin.hoyoverse.com/en/company/terms) (without unpacking, etc.) in order to start the project successfully.**
+**You are required to obtain the original Genshin Impact assets without violating the [Genshin Impact Terms of Service](https://genshin.hoyoverse.com/en/company/terms) (without unpacking, etc.) to start the project successfully.**

-### Build Commandgod
+### Build Command

 ```shell
 $ yarn build